fauh45/SI-Tokopedia-Scraping/README.md

 The code used in this repository are used for Information System class in Bandung State Polytechnics CS 2021.

-ALL INTENDED PURPOSES OF THE CODE ARE EDUCATIONAL, IN NO WAY THE AUTHOR OF THE CODE (INCLUDING THE TEAM, LECTURER, UNIVERSITY, ETC.) HAVE COMMERCIAL OR MALICIOUS INTENT FOR THE USE OF THE CODE.
-WE HOLD NO RESPONSIBILITY FOR THE USE OF THE USE OF THE CODE FOR ANY INTENTION AND USES.
-THE AUTHOR HOLDS NO WARRANTY FOR THE CONSEQUENCES OF THE USE OF THE CODE.

 ## Usage

 1. Create a new python environment